Skip to content

 • allow a dog to foul without picking it up

-• Walk more than six dogs together at any one time
+• walk more than six dogs together at any one time

 Exemptions

-The PSPO does not apply to a person who is registered as blind, or is disabled or who uses a trained assistance dog.
+The PSPO does not apply to a person who is registered as blind, is disabled or who uses a trained assistance dog.

 Report a dog issue